 "The Everett Delta Lateral will provide clean-burning natural gas to generate electricity for residential, commercial and industrial customers in the region," added Davis.

-Construction on the generating facility was originally scheduled to begin in late 1999 or early 2000, with commercial operation expected to begin in 2001.
-A spokeswoman for FPL said the Everett Delta Lateral plant is still in the early development stages.
+Construction on the generating facility was originally scheduled to begin in late 1999 or early 2000, with commercial operation expected to begin in 2001 (see Daily GPI, Jan.
+22, 1999).
+A spokeswoman for FPL said the Everett Delta Lateral plant is still in early development.

 Capacity would be about 133,000 Dth/d, and the cost is pegged at $17.2 million.
 The project is scheduled to be in service in August 2002.